 Buildings and houses were still not using precast concrete for construction purpose.
 An un-named Army barrack was constructed prior to 1905 by Royal Engineers.
 For civilian use in 1907, the Victoria Jubilee Technical Intitute, in suburban Byculla a four storey hostel was built using precast masonry.
 The hostel building was designed by Messrs Taraporvala, and Bharoocha & Co.

 For office buildings, Bombay House was a five storey structure built in early 1920s using reinforced concrete frames.
 It was the headquarters and offices of the Tata Group of Companies.
 This building was designed by architect George Wittet, who was one of the Board of Directors in The Tata Engineering Company Ltd.

 Having all these structures in the past is propelling the Indian precast industry to go all over the construction sector of the country.
 From small individual houses to bungalows and villas, precast construction is taking the market with storm.

 Why precast being the hot favourite of home buyers?

 These are the major reasons for going precast construction of houses and buildings.

-The future of precast in IndiaThere are numerous precast manufacturers in the country producing both wall panels as well as floors.
+The future of precast in IndiaThere are numerous prefab building solutions in the country producing both wall panels as well as floors.
 Initially the precast market was focused on major cities and metros only; gradually the penetration is going down to smaller cities.
 The longevity of the products is making the precast masonry a hit in home buyers.
 Now, not only the high end home owners but the average home buyers as well.
 The affordable housing plans are now gearing up.